ngOfficeUIFabric/ng-officeuifabric/docs/guides/MILESTONES.md

 ## MAJOR

 Typically this is only used when a release happens that introduces breaking changes from a previous version.
-However we wil use it to match the current released version of the **[Office UI Fabric](http://dev.office.com/fabric) released version.
+However we will use it to match the current released version of the **[Office UI Fabric](http://dev.office.com/fabric)** released version.

 ## MINOR